Alabama Foreclosure Laws and Procedures

 After an Alabama foreclosure sale, the purchaser must give you ten days' notice to leave before starting eviction proceedings.

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before or after the sale, or filing for bankruptcy.
-(Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before or after the sale, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 Reinstating the Loan